SirLefti/piboy/docs/prototype2/ASSEMBLY.md

 This is how the components are being placed.
 Make sure everything fits nicely before soldering.
 Some parts might still need some sanding and smoothing, especially on the mounting rails.

+The screws should grip into the four holes in the carrier part that holds the Pi and most of the other components, but slip through the holes in the other parts.
+Screws will be placed from the bottom as well as from the top, and might need to be shortened a bit.
+Going from both sides reduces the load on each screw and allows to use shorter screws, because 25 mm is usually already the longest variant you can get for M2 screws, which would not be enough here if going from the top all the way to the bottom part.

 ### 2. Solder daughter board

 This is the same as from prototype 1 and can be reused.